 Buying a home can be overwhelming, but there are many different types of loans that are designed for a wide range of needs.
 Deciding on the type of mortgage early can help you decide what kind of home your can afford.
 Use this guide to explore your options and find the right loan for you.

 Fixed Rate Mortgage

 Best for: Buyers that are purchasing or refinancing their forever home.

 A fixed rate mortgage is one with payments that remain the same throughout the life of the loan because the interest rate and other terms are fixed and do not change.
 These types of loans typically come in terms of 15 or 30 years.
-The benefit of this kind of mortgage is the predictability of the payments, allowing you to better plan your future finances and your monthly expenses more precisely.
+The benefit of this kind of this mortgage loan option is the predictability of the payments, because it allows you to better plan your future finances and your monthly expenses more precisely.

 Adjustable Rate Mortgage

 Best for: Buyers who know they will be relocating in the near future, or who plan on paying off the loan in a few years.

 Adjustable rate mortgages (ARM) give the buyer the opportunity to take advantage of low interest rates.
-Unlike fixed rate mortgages, ARMs have rates that can change with the market conditions, so there is risk involved in getting this type of loan.
+Unlike fixed rate mortgages, ARMs have rates that can change with the market conditions.
+As a result, there is a risk involved in getting this type of loan.
 However, with risk there can be reward, in the form of potentially saving a substantial amount of money in your first few years of homeownership.

 Best for: Buyers that plan on purchasing a home in a highly competitive market.
 Requires great credit, a high income, and a large down payment.